 Fellows will receive:

-- Intensive and ongoing professional development throughout the program
+- Intensive and ongoing professional development throughout the year-long program

-- Access to scholars and university faculty specializing in Haitian history, cultures, and related topics
+- Access to scholars and university faculty specializing in Haitian history and cultures

 - 1.0 CEU (upon completion of all program requirements)